textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 Never use the first-person singular or plural in regular user documentation.
 It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for the targeted user documentation.

 Likewise, _never_ make it personal with pronouns like ‘I’, ‘me’, and ‘my’ no matter what type of documentation it is.
 Collaborative documentation is never about you, and the reader doesn’t care about you either.
+Sorry.
 Take the second person stance and empower the reader.
 Make them feel like they're doing it alone, because they are.
 You're just an impartial voice over their shoulder guiding them along.

 **Exceptions to the rule**

 The key is paying attention to the type of documentation you’re writing, or special contexts within the user documentation.

-For example, the above rules apply to _user_ documentation as described, so first-person should never be used, but it’s possible third-person could be in specific contexts, like when needing to guide the administrator with respect to other user accounts.
-For example:
+The above rules apply to _user_ documentation as described, so first-person should never be used, but it’s possible third-person could be in specific contexts, like when needing to guide the administrator with respect to other user accounts:

-> To change a user’s role, find and click their name in the Users panel . . .
+> To change a user’s role, find and click their name in the Users panel, the . . .

-The word to note there being ‘their’, a third-person plural pronoun.
+The word ‘their’ is a third-person plural pronoun.
 It could just as well be ‘his’ or ‘her’, too, third-person singular.
 But for the vast majority of documentation, you will never need these.

-The other exception is with the type of documentation it is.
-Again, _user_ documentation abides by the above rules, but in materials like your reading now, written by editors for community collaboration. _We_ are speaking to eachother so use of ‘we’, a first-person plural pronoun, can be appropriate.
+Another exception is with regard to the type of documentation it is.
+Again, _user_ documentation abides by the above rules on perspective, but in materials like your reading now, written by editors for other editirial collaborators. _We_ are speaking to eachother so use of ‘we’, a first-person plural pronoun, can be appropriate at times.

 ### Concise writing tips